-High probability of government support given government ownership and policy mandate
+High probability of government support, given government ownership and policy mandate

-DBSA's Baa3 long-term issuer rating benefits from a two-notch uplift from the bank's standalone assessment of ba2 owing to a high probability of support from the South African government.
-Our assumption of a high probability of government support is underpinned by (1) DBSA's 100% government ownership, with no medium-term plans to divest its stake; (2) a history of the government providing ongoing capital support; and (3) the lack of any legal barriers for DBSA's timely support.
-Ongoing support to state-owned-enterprises has led to a deterioration in government finances but we continue to assess government support to be a policy priority, which will continue to come at the detriment of further fiscal erosion.
+DBSA's Baa3 long-term issuer rating benefits from a two-notch uplift from the bank's BCA of ba2 because of a high probability of support from the South African government.
+Our assumption of a high probability of government support is underpinned by (1) DBSA's 100% government ownership, with no medium-term plans to divest its stake; (2) the history of the government providing ongoing capital support; and (3) the lack of any legal barriers for DBSA's timely support.
+We note, however, that increased fiscal challenges suggest that - going forward - the government will be more selective in dispersing financial support to state-owned enterprise.
+It is for this reason why we now cap our support assumptions at "high".

 In addition, DBSA has a crucial role in the development of South Africa's economic, institutional and social infrastructure, including its mandate to promote the government's economic growth and development plans.
-In recent years, the bank's links with the government have been further strengthened owing to the financial institution's important role in promoting South Africa's New Growth Path.
+In recent years, the bank's links with the government have been further strengthened because of the financial institution's important role in promoting South Africa's New Growth Path.
 DBSA also acts as a vital financial intermediary between the financial markets and the local authorities, including smaller municipalities with limited access to the capital markets, as well as private entities with difficulties in obtaining commercial financing.

-The Minister of Finance, in his capacity as the bank's governor, determines the bank's mandate and holds the board of directors accountable for managing the organisation to deliver on its mandate.
-DBSA is regulated in terms of the Public Finance Management Act and the DBSA Act, and submits a corporate plan to the National Treasury, which also documents the key performance measures and targets against which organisational performance is assessed.
+The Minister of Finance, in his/her capacity as the bank's governor, determines the bank's mandate and holds the board of directors accountable for managing the organisation to deliver on its mandate.
+DBSA is regulated under the Public Finance Management Act and the DBSA Act, and submits a corporate plan to the National Treasury, which also documents the key performance measures and targets against which organisational performance is assessed.

-The very high default dependence reflects the high probability that, in the event of a sovereign credit default, the risk of a potential financial crisis affecting DBSA is quite high, given (1) the clear operational links to the government, whereby DBSA has an explicit and well-recognised mandate to implement specific government policies; (2) the geographical focus of the bank's activities in South Africa; and (3) the bank's high exposure to the local government and public utility sectors.
+The very high default dependence reflects the high probability that, in the event of a sovereign credit default, the risk of a potential financial crisis affecting DBSA is quite high, given (1) the clear operational links with the government, whereby DBSA has an explicit and well-recognised mandate to implement specific government policies; (2) the geographical focus of the bank's activities in South Africa; and (3) the bank's high exposure to the local government and public utility sectors.